DangerDrome/NodeUI/memory-bank/progress.md

 All functionality is preserved, code is more maintainable, and the architecture is ready for future development.

 ## Recent Achievements
-- Successfully implemented SubGraph node type with Houdini HDA-like functionality
+- Successfully implemented and stabilized the `SubGraph` node type.
-- Added complete navigation system between graph contexts
+- Fixed all known bugs related to nested navigation and state persistence.
-- Implemented preview rendering for SubGraph contents
+- Refactored `SubGraph` previews from canvas to SVG for improved quality and scaling.
-- Integrated SubGraph creation into the context menu system
+- Streamlined the breadcrumb navigation system for intuitive traversal of nested graphs.
-- Added proper CSS styling for all SubGraph components
+- Implemented robust, deep-copy-based state serialization to prevent context-related bugs.